-- Similar to heat acclimation, acclimating to exercise by gradually progressing intensity and duration before requiring the athlete to perform all out in an event or extensive workout session healp prevent heat cramps.
-This process may also help prevent athletic injuries!
+- Undergoing exercise periodization where the athletes training load gradually progresses in intensity and duration before requiring the athlete to perform all out in an event or an extensive workout session.

-- Educating athletes to replace fluids and salt lost in their sweat.
-This can be done by calculating whole body sweat loss during exercise using this sweat loss equation.
+- Educating athletes on the proper replacement of fluids and electrolytes lost in their sweat.
+An athlete’s whole body fluid losses can be calculated using this sweat loss equation, however individual electrolyte losses are difficult to determine without individualized testing.
 Each athlete slightly differs in the amount of sweat and salt losses during exercise.
-Also keep in mind that these factors change depending on the temperature and humidy of the ambient environments, so sweat testing should be specific to the conditions in which the athletes are exercising.
+Keep in mind that these factors may change depending on the temperature and humidity of the ambient environments, so sweat testing should be specific to the conditions in which the athletes are exercising.

-- Maintain a balanced electrolyte level by consuming electrolyte rich drinks before and during the athletic event or practice session if physical activity lasts longer than one hour in duration.
+- Maintaining balanced electrolyte levels via consumption of electrolyte rich drinks before and during the athletic event or practice session will reduce the likelihood of electrolyte imbalance and dehydration, especially during activities lasting longer than one hour.
 Certain individuals naturally expel more sodium in their sweat compared to the average individual.
-These people may need supplemental/extra sodium in their diet.
+These people may need to supplemental with extra sodium in their diet or fluid replacement beverages.

-- Removing excess clothing during physical activity may help reduce the chance of getting heat cramps by allowing for greater evaporation, keeping core body temperature lower during exercise.
+- Removing excess clothing during physical activity may help reduce the chance of getting heat cramps by allowing for more efficient evaporation of sweat produced, which would result in a lower internal body temperature during exercise.
 For example, if a field hockey goalie is performing conditioning drills during which protective equipment is unneccessary, the athlete should remove the equipment during this portion of the conditioning session.

 What puts an individual at risk for heat cramps?

-- Exercising for an extended duration of time or participating in multiple practice sessions per day without replenishing the salts and water lost during sweating
+- Exercising for an extended duration of time or participating in multiple practice sessions per day without properly replacing electrolyte and water losses

 - Muscular fatigue